-Despite the current corona crisis, the fight against global warming remains one of the most important global challenges.
-As part of Earth Day on April 22, we explain what Volkswagen is doing for climate protection.
+The fight against global warming is one of the most important global challenges.
+We explain what Volkswagen is doing for climate protection.
 We have also compiled assessments of climate change by leading scientists in a dossier.

 Volkswagen is committed to the Paris Climate Convention and is pushing ahead with environmentally friendly drive technologies and production methods at full speed.
 Throughout the Group, the company has committed itself to becoming CO₂ balance sheet neutral by 2050.

 The clear focus on electromobility makes a key contribution to this.
 Because: the battery-powered electric car has the best climate balance sheet of all drive types.
 This is the result of a large number of scientific studies, among others by the Fraunhofer Institute, the Federal Ministry for the Environment and the Agora Verkehrswende think tank.